Osaka vs. Dublin: Detailed 2026 Comparison

 Osaka Dublin

-Dublin offers significantly higher monthly salaries.
-The average net monthly salary after tax is considerably larger in Dublin (€4,303.20 vs. ¥280,000).
+Dublin offers significantly higher monthly salaries, with an average net monthly salary after tax considerably larger (€4,303.20 vs. ¥280,000).
 However, this higher income must be weighed against the much higher cost of living and property prices in Dublin, resulting in a lower net gain compared to Osaka, where the lower costs align more closely with the lower salary levels.

 OsakaOsaka